WP Fusion Settings

 The options are:

 When this box is checked, new user registrations will be synced to your CRM as contact records.
-It’s recommended to leave this disabled.
+It is strongly recommended to leave this enabled.
 If it’s disabled, only profile updates from existing users will be synced with your CRM.
 New users and customers will be ignored.

 The tags specified here will be assigned whenever a new user registers and is added to your CRM.